Services

 TAXATION

-This is due to the fact that such expenses will be regarded as not related to entrepreneurial activity.
-Among the states and territories for cooperation with which the Estonian Tax Department may be of particular interest are: Andorra, Bahamas, Belize, BVI, Costa Rica, Gibraltar, Hong Kong, Cayman Islands, Liechtenstein, Marshall Islands, Mauritius, Panama, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Seychelles, etc.
+If the company fails to prove the reality of the transaction or the enterprise with which cooperation is conducted is classified by the Estonian tax authorities as offshore - from the amount that the Estonian company transfers to the account of its "offshore" partner, it will be necessary to pay 22% tax.
+This is due to the fact that such expenses will be considered as not related to entrepreneurial activity.
+Among the countries and territories with which the Estonian tax department may be of particular interest in cooperating are: Andorra, Bahamas, Belize, BVI, Costa Rica, Gibraltar, Hong Kong, Cayman Islands, Liechtenstein, Marshall Islands, Mauritius, Panama, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Seychelles, etc.

-Personal income tax is 20%.
+Personal income tax - 22%.

 More